lukaselmer/renuo-cms-doc/design_decisions.md

 ## Refactoring / Type Safety

-To have better refactoring tools available, we chose TypeScript which compiles to JavaScript
+To have better refactoring tools available, we chose TypeScript which compiles to JavaScript.

 ## Compilation Pipeline